 Eisenberg is also a contributing author to Building Intimate Relationships (Brunner Routledge, 2001).
 In June 2010, he provided testimony to the House Ways and Means Subcommittee on Income Security and Family Support regarding the impact of PAIRS training on low-income communities.

-Prior to joining PAIRS, Eisenberg served as executive director of a New York-based national Jewish organization, working closely with the highest levels of government both in the U.S. and Israel and serving as a member of the prestigious Conference of Presidents of Major American Jewish organizations.
-He is a past president of Junior Achievement, a nationwide economic education program serving more than 500,000 high school students, and former vice president of USTrading Corporation, where he helped leading American manufacturers develop sales, distribution and joint ventures in the Middle East, Africa and Europe.
+Earlier in his career, Eisenberg served as executive director of a New York-based national Jewish organization, working closely with the highest levels of government both in the U.S. and Israel, and served as a member of the prestigious Conference of Presidents of Major American Jewish organizations.
+He is a past National Conference President of Junior Achievement, a nationwide economic education program serving more than 500,000 high school students, and former vice president of USTrading Corporation, where he helped leading American manufacturers develop sales, distribution and joint ventures in the Middle East, Africa and Europe.
 In his former career as a journalist, Eisenberg served as editor of Louisville's COMMUNITY newspaper and as a reporter covering Capitol Hill for Washington Radio and Press Bureau.
 Eisenberg's other public activities include service as a former elected chair of the National Writers Union and elected regional official of the United Auto Workers Technical, Office, and Professional Division.

 He remains an active member of the South Florida community, where he has served on the Board of the YMCA, chaired the annual Partners with Youth Scholarship and Heroes of the Red Cross campaigns, coached youth athletics, and advised various public and private enterprises, including the Daniel Cantor Wultz Foundation, the Israel Voices Project that documented and addressed the impact of trauma on victims of terrorism, and 411-KIDS, a volunteer organization he established to help homeless youth living on the streets of South Florida.

 Eisenberg, his wife, Stephanie, and three sons, Alexander (1989), Michael (1992), and Zachary (2009) live in North Miami Beach, Florida.
 His hobbies include photography, writing, and technology.
 He is a frequent contributor to FatherhoodChannel.com and also publishes on Medium.com.

 He can be reached by email at firstname.lastname@example.org.

 Click here to learn about other leaders in the field of couples, marriage and relationship education.